-The 2021 season may well be in full flow, but who will be left standing when the music stops for 2022 line-up?
+The 2021 season may well be coming into its final stages, but who will be left standing when the music stops for the 2022 line-up?

 SIGNED.
 SEALED.
 DELIVERED.
 WHO IS LOCKED IN FOR 2022?

 The latest signings for 2022 include Luca Bernardi graduating to Barni Racing, Kohta Nozane remaining with GRT Yamaha and Andrea Locatelli likewise staying at Pata Yamaha.
 There’s also been Michael Ruben Rinaldi staying at the factory Ducati team, the switch from Honda back to Ducati for Alvaro Bautista (Team HRC) and from Ducati to BMW for Scott Redding (Aruba.it Racing – Ducati), who will join the official BMW Motorrad WorldSBK Team for next year, replaced by Bautista.

 Putting MotoGP™ rumours to bed, Jonathan Rea (Kawasaki Racing Team WorldSBK) hailed his “incredible opportunity” for 2022 with KRT alongside teammate Alex Lowes.
 At Yamaha, Toprak Razgatlioglu (Pata Yamaha with Brixx WorldSBK) will remain in the factory team, whilst Garrett Gerloff (GRT Yamaha WorldSBK Team) is confirmed to stay within the Yamaha family.
 Loris Cresson (OUTDO TPR Team Pedercini Racing) is already on a two-year deal but apart from that, there are yet to be formal announcements about next year’s line-up, with plenty of riders still to be snapped up.
 On the contrary of being locked in for 2022, Chaz Davies announced his retirement from WorldSBK at the end of 2021.